Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 Media The photos used in this site were obtained from pixabay and pixels.
 All the photos used in my database were obtained from google images.
 These do not require creditation as they are used for educational purposes only.

-Acknowledgements I received inspiration for this project from my mentor Simen Daehlin, fellow students especially Jo Wings, Miro, John Lynch and John Longatty.
-Family, friends and my teaching colleagues and school students were also very helpful in giving me feedback.
+Acknowledgements I received inspiration for this project from my mentor Simen Daehlin, fellow students especially family, friends and my teaching colleagues and school students were also very helpful in giving me feedback.
 I used pymongo and flask documentation to help me get my code correct.